-In general, an individual can request a “basic” credential evaluation that describes the credential, or a “detailed” (sometimes called “course-by-course”) report that provides additional information on the student’s grades, credit hours, and course content.
+In general, an individual can request a “basic” credential evaluation that describes the credential, or a “detailed” (sometimes called a “Course-by-Course”) report that provides additional information on the student’s grades, credit hours, and course content.
 Credential evaluations consider the value of the credential in the context of the country’s educational system, whether the university is recognized, credential name, entrance requirements, program length, major/specialization, and the date it was awarded.
 The evaluation report includes all of this information about the original credential, along with the U.S. equivalency.

 How Much Does an Evaluation Cost?

-The cost of an evaluation depends upon many factors—the degree of detailed analysis required for your purpose, whether or not an agency charges for each credential it evaluates, processing time, etc. Fees for “basic” reports typically range from $70 to $150 which “detailed” reports range from $150 to $350.
+The cost of an evaluation depends upon many factors—the degree of detailed analysis required for your purpose, whether or not an agency charges for each credential it evaluates, processing time, etc. Fees for “basic” reports typically range from $70 to $150 USD; “detailed” reports range from $150 to $350.